safeliquids/custom-music-discs/README.md

 # custom-music-discs

 A Minecraft: Java Edition datapack that allows for playing custom made music discs.
-This pack uses macros so Minecraft version 1.20.2 or higher is required.
+This versin of the pack is compatible with Minecraft versions 1.20.2 through 1.20.4.

 ## Installation and Quick Start